Invoca/developer-docs/source/api_documentation/calls_in_progress_api/_get_calls_by_external_unique_id.rst

   .. rubric:: Example

-  Get calls in progress for the given External UUID of a Call `0ea32dd2-fed2-43fb-be8e-e56674c33900`.
+  Get calls in progress for the given External Unique ID of a Call `0ea32dd2-fed2-43fb-be8e-e56674c33900`.

   Endpoint: